Hiraga Gennai: Mining

-"If the Japanese ware is good, then naturally we will not spend our gold and silver on the foreign commodity.
-Rather to the contrary: since both the Chinese and Hollanders will come to seek out these wares and carry them home, this will be of everlasting national benefit.
-Since it is originally clay, no matter how much pottery we send out, there need be no anxiety about a depletion of resources".
-Also in 1773, he was invited by Satake Yoshiatsu to Kubota Domain to teach mining engineering, and while in Dewa Province, also gave lessons in western oil painting.

 Pottery

+In 1772, while on a trip to Nagasaki, Gennai uncovered a store of clay; this led to him petitioning the government to allow him to manufacture pottery on a large scale, for both exports and domestic use.

+He is quoted as having said:

 Gennai made or instructed a number of Japanese pottery pieces which are named Gennai ware after him.
 The style is unique with brilliant colours, mostly three, following the Kōchi ware style from Gennai's native island of Shikoku.

+Teaching

+In 1773, he was invited by Satake Yoshiatsu to Kubota Domain to teach mining engineering, and while in Dewa Province, also gave lessons in western oil painting.

 End of life

 Gennai was back in Edo by the summer of 1779, where he undertook repairs to a Daimyō mansion.
 His final days are surrounded in mystery.
 The most prevalent account is that he was arrested in late 1779 for killing two carpenters on the project in a drunken rage after they had accused him of stealing the plans for the mansion.
-He subsequently died in prison on January 24 of then following year of tetanus.
+He subsequently died of tetanus in prison on January 24 of the following year.
 Sugita Genpaku wanted to hold a funeral service, but this was denied for unknown reasons by the Shogunate, so Sugita held a memorial service with no body and with no tombstone.
 This has given rise to many theories over the years that Gennai had not actually died in prison, but had been spirited away, possibly by the intervention of Tanuma Okitsugu, and lived out the rest of his life somewhere in obscurity.